1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Infomaniak uses php-fpm

-which receives the various headers via apache fast_cgi
+which receives the different headers via apache fast_cgi

 .
 In the RFC of cgi_www the header Strict-Transport-Security

 is not part of the headers passed via CGI and the Apache documentation confirms this.
-Refer to this other RFC.
+See this other RFC.